-- Follow BLS or ALS and airway algorithms as indicated based on current AHA Guidelines. - Obtain chief complaint (OPQRST, see Abdominal Pain), SAMPLE history, and vital signs per patient condition: - SAMPLE: Signs and Symptoms, Allergies, Medications, Past medical history, Last oral intake, Events leading up to present illness or injury. - Utilize cardiac monitor or other monitoring device, pulse oximeter, etc. as appropriate. - IN medication administration must be via Mucosal Atomizer Device (MAD). - Start IV crystalloid solutions which have been changed to include Normosol, Plasmalyte, LR or NS in that order.
+- Follow BLS or ALS and airway algorithms as indicated based on current AHA Guidelines. - Obtain chief complaint (OPQRST, see Abdominal Pain), SAMPLE history, and vital signs per patient condition: - SAMPLE: Signs and Symptoms, Allergies, Medications, Past medical history, Last oral intake, Events leading up to present illness or injury. - Utilize cardiac monitor or other monitoring device, pulse oximeter, etc. as appropriate. - IN medication administration must be via Mucosal Atomizer Device (MAD). - Start IV crystalloid solutions which have been changed to include balanced crystalloid solution (Normosol, Plasmalyte, Isolyte), LR or NS in that order.
 Their pH is closer to neutral.
 Saline Lock (SL) as appropriate. - IVs: Follow shock protocol on page 20. - Shock (not related to penetrating trauma): run wide-open using macro-drip or blood tubing.
 Decrease fluid rate if systolic blood pressure (SBP) >100. - P IV fluid, 20 ml/kg using macro-drip tubing.
 Titrate to maintain adequate perfusion. - Medical emergencies, head trauma, cardiac problems with stable BP: Use TKO rate. - IV medication administration: Slow IV = over 2 minutes, unless otherwise specified. - Any medication given IV can also be given intraosseous, IO. - {IV pump} IV pump is an option of the department and its Medical Director. - Existing central venous catheters, dialysis catheters, fistulas, or grafts may be utilized for infusion of IV fluids and medication if the patient is hemodynamically unstable.
 These may also be used when the patient is deteriorating rapidly. - If a patient with an existing IV pump experiences an allergic reaction, call the MCP for an order to discontinue the pump.
-Otherwise, the IV pump must be maintained. - Use of IO devices for both Adults and Peds is limited to patients who are unresponsive or hemodynamically unstable, and only when less invasive means are not available or are ineffective (e.g., Glucagon IM, Narcan IN, and Versed IN). - Bring medications or a list of the medications with the patient to the hospital; include the dose and frequency administered. - Monitor blood glucose.
+Otherwise, the IV pump must be maintained. - Use of IO devices for both Adults and Peds is limited to patients who are unresponsive or hemodynamically unstable, and only when less invasive means are not available or are ineffective (e.g., Glucagon IM, Narcan IN, and Versed IN). - An unresponsive patient with gasping breaths and poor color should get supplemental oxygen via BVM - Bring medications or a list of the medications with the patient to the hospital; include the dose and frequency administered. - Monitor blood glucose.
 See hypoglycemia.

-NOTE: Pedi-Wheel may be used as a reference for pediatric vital signs.
+NOTE: A Pedi reference guide may be used as a reference for pediatric vital signs.